This post may contain affiliate links. Please see my disclosure policy for details.

 Due to the nature of the mountain roads here in Arunachal Pradesh, you’ll find car hire is a lot more expensive than the usual rates of mainland India.
 I’d say for a day trip around the Tawang District you’ll be paying at least 3,000 rupees per car.

-I travelled to Arunachal Pradesh with Holiday Scout who were amazing and made a stop here as part of our trip.
+I travelled to Arunachal Pradesh with Holiday Scout who was amazing and made a stop here as part of our trip.
 You can read my complete review of their services here or click here to request a tour quote!

 Opening times and prices